top of page

 Avoid These 4 Costly Roth Conversion Mistakes (And How to Evaluate This Strategy)

 Ever since the advent of the 401(k), we have seen a growing cohort of 401(k) millionaires.
-This is great, it meaning our society is becoming more literate and more people are taking advantage of programs designed to help the secure their retirement, BUT it creates a new problem.
+This is great, it meaning our society is becoming more literate and more people are taking advantage of programs designed to help them secure their retirement, BUT it creates a new problem.
 Taxes owed on these large pre-tax retirement account balances can be significant.
 This is the exact reason that Roth Conversions have been such a hot topic lately.
-Nobody wants to pay any more tax tha
+Nobody wants to pay more tax than n

 Joe Boughan